Application Transaction Counter (ATC)

 Current ATC (incoming from the card network): 70 -> Approved (64 + 15 > 70 > 64 - 5)

-The Pismo platform does not increment the ATC stored on the card chip, the POS/ATM does that where the card is used.
-This information is received from the network and we use the value received to validate it with the previously registered values.
-In case of success, we register the new ATC received in our database after we receive a message from the authorizer - either api-networktransactions or payments-api in the case of the on-us flow.
+The Pismo platform does not increment the ATC stored on the card chip, the Point of Sale (POS) terminal or ATM does that where the card is used.
+This information is received from the network and we use the value received to validate it with the previously stored values.
+In case of success, we store the new ATC received in our database after we receive a message from the authorizer.
 Otherwise, the transaction is denied with the custom code FAT

 .
 E-commerce transactions do not increment the ATC and this information is not present in the message, so we do not validate or update it in our database.